IndrajeetPatil/ggstatsplot/paper/paper.md

 its uncertainty, pairwise comparisons, Bayesian hypothesis testing, Bayesian posterior estimate and its uncertainty.
+Moreover, these details are juxtaposed with informative and well-labeled visualizations, designed to follow best practices in **both** data visualization [@cleveland1985;
+@grant2018data; @healy2018data; @tufte2001;
+@wilke2019fundamentals] and (Frequentist/Bayesian) statistical reporting
-Moreover, these details are juxtaposed with informative and well-labeled visualizations, designed to follow best practice guidelines from data visualization research.
-Without `ggstatsplot`, getting these statistical details and customizing a plot would require more than an hour of work, but, with `ggstatsplot`, it takes a little more than a few seconds.
-In other words, this package takes away *an* excuse from researchers to thoroughly explore their data - since it lowers the technical and time barriers to entry significantly - and instills good data sanitation/exploration habits.
+[@american1985publication; @van2020jasp].
+Without `ggstatsplot`, getting these
+statistical details and customizing a plot would require significant amount of time and work.
+In other words, this package takes away *an* excuse from researchers to thoroughly explore their data and instills good data sanitation/exploration habits.

-All statistical analysis in the package is carried out via `statsExpressions` package [@Patil2021] and `easystats` ecosystem of packages to achieve this [@Ben-Shachar2020; @Lüdecke2020parameters;
+Behind the scenes, data cleaning is carried out using `tidyverse` [@Wickham2019], while statistical analysis is carried out via `statsExpressions` [@Patil2021] and `easystats` [@Ben-Shachar2020;
-@Lüdecke2020performance; @Lüdecke2019; @Makowski2019; @Makowski2020].
+@Lüdecke2020parameters; @Lüdecke2020performance; @Lüdecke2019; @Makowski2019;
+@Makowski2020].
+All visualizations are constructed using `ggplot2` [@Wickham2016;
+@Wilkinson2012].

 # Benefits

+We can now succinctly summarize the benefits of `ggstatsplot`'s approach.
+It-

+a. produces charts displaying both raw data, and numerical plus graphical summary indices,
-This approach- (*a*) avoids errors in statistical reporting, (*b*) highlights the importance of the effect by providing effect size measures by default, (*c*) provides an easy way to evaluate *absence* of an effect using Bayesian framework, (*d*) forces to evaluate statistical assumptions behind chosen analysis in the context of the underlying data, and is (*e*) easy and (*f*) simple enough that somebody with little-to-no coding experience can use it without making an error.
+b. avoids errors in statistical reporting,
+c. highlights the importance of the effect by providing effect size measures by default, cd. provides an easy way to evaluate *absence* of an effect using Bayesian framework,
+e. forces to
+evaluate statistical assumptions behind chosen analysis in the context of the underlying data, and
+f. is easy and simple enough that somebody with little-to-no coding experience can use it without making an error.

 # Licensing and Availability